A request breaks the silence.

 The child is grown

 The dream is gone

-The second guitar solo in Comfortably Numb was considered the fourth most beautiful solo in the history of rock according to Guitar World magazine.
-The public, however, had a greater enthusiasm: when in 2006 the British radio station Planet Rock asked to vote the most beautiful solo of all time, this song was the winner.
+The second guitar solo in Comfortably Numb was ranked the fourth most beautiful solo in the history of rock according to Guitar World magazine.
+The public, however, had a different take on the matter: In 2006, the British radio station Planet Rock asked listeners to vote for the most beautiful solo of all time.
+Comfortably Numb was the winner.